Israel025/alx-system_engineering-devops/0x00-shell_basics/README.md

 ** The 2-bring_me_home script changes the working directory to the user’s home directory.

 ** The 3-listfiles script displays current directory contents in a long format.

+** The 4-listmorefiles script displays current directory contents, including hidden files (starting with .).
+Use the long format.